44 South African Born Cricketers Who Play for Other Countries: Can You Guess Them All?

 Frequently Asked Questions (FAQ)

-In total there have been 40 South African born cricketers who played for other countries, 21 of whom have already retired and 19 are still playing.
-19 South African born players played for England (4 current, 15 former), 7 for New Zealand (5 current, 2 former), 3 Australia (2 current, 1 former), and 11 from other nations (Netherlands, Zimbabwe, Scotland, Namibia, Ireland, and USA)
+In total there have been 43 South African born cricketers who played for other countries, 21 of whom have already retired and 21 are still playing.
+19 South African born players played for England (4 current, 15 former), 8 for New Zealand (5 current, 2 former, 1 U-19), 6 for Netherlands (5 current, 1 former), 3 Australia (2 current, 1 former), and 7 from other nations (Zimbabwe, Scotland, Namibia, Ireland, and USA)

-South African born cricketers who have represented New Zealand include Grant Elliot, Neil Wagner, Devon Conway, & Glenn Phillips.
+South African born cricketers who have represented New Zealand include Chad Bowes, Grant Elliot, Neil Wagner, Devon Conway, & Glenn Phillips.

 South African born cricketers who have represented England include Jason Roy, Tom Curran, Andrew Strauss, Jonathan Trott, Kevin Pietersen, Matt Prior, Basil D’Oliveira, Tony Greig, Michael Lumb, Craig Kieswitter, and several more!